 The Keymaster HAL is an OEM-provided, dynamically-loadable library used by the Keystore service to provide hardware-backed cryptographic services.
 To keep things secure, HAL implementations don't perform any sensitive operations in user space, or even in kernel space.
 Sensitive operations are delegated to a secure processor reached through some kernel interface.
 The resulting architecture looks like this:

 Within an Android device, the "client" of the Keymaster HAL consists of multiple layers (e.g. app, framework, Keystore daemon), but that can be ignored for the purposes of this document.
 This means that the described Keymaster HAL API is low-level, used by platform-internal components, and not exposed to app developers.
-The higher-level API, for API level 23, is described on the Android Developer site.
+The higher-level API is described on the Android Developer site.

 The purpose of the Keymaster HAL is not to implement the security-sensitive algorithms but only to marshal and unmarshal requests to the secure world.
 The wire format is implementation-defined.